LibreCAD/docs/guides/annotate.rst

     To improve legiblity, make corrections, or make adjustments after scaling a drawing, dimension labels, dimension lines and extension lines can be repositioned using :ref:`Entity Handles <entity-handles>`.

+    Dimensioning drawings is beyond the scope of the **LibreCAD User Manual**, but additional resources and examples are available in `LibreCAD's wiki <https://dokuwiki.librecad.org/`_ or elsewhere on the web.

     **Dimensioning Example**